pTNAS: Progressive Neural Architecture Search for Tabular Data: Methodology

-\highlight{Trainability} quantifies the degree to which the architecture can be effectively optimized through gradient descent, and the trainability of an architecture at initialization is crucial for the final performance.
-Particularly, parameters in DNNs store task-specific information, and their importance in learning the task significantly influences the architecture's performance.
-Therefore, an effective characterization of an architecture's trainability necessitates aggregating the importance of individual parameters.
-Notably, \textit{synaptic saliency}~\cite{synflow,snip} quantifies the importance of respective parameters by $\Phi(\boldsymbol{\theta}) = f(\frac{\partial \mathcal{L}}{\partial \boldsymbol{\theta}})\bigodot g(\boldsymbol{\theta})$, where $\mathcal{L}$ represents the loss function and $\bigodot$ denotes the Hadamard product.
-Typically, the trainability of an architecture can be quantified by aggregating the parameter importance: $ \sum_{\boldsymbol{\theta}_i} \Phi(\boldsymbol{\theta}_i)$~\cite{synflow,naswot}.
+\highlight{Trainability} measures an architecture's optimization efficiency via gradient descent, where its state at initialization often determines final performance.
+Since individual DNN parameters vary in their contribution to task learning, characterizing trainability requires aggregating these parameter-wise importance scores.
+Specifically, \textit{synaptic saliency}~\cite{synflow,snip} defines the importance of each parameter as $\Phi(\boldsymbol{\theta}) = f(\frac{\partial \mathcal{L}}{\partial \boldsymbol{\theta}})\bigodot g(\boldsymbol{\theta})$, where $\mathcal{L}$ is the loss function and $\bigodot$ denotes the Hadamard product.
+Consequently, the trainability of an architecture can be characterized by the global aggregation of these scores~\cite{synflow,naswot}:

-\highlight{Expressivity} refers to the complexity of the function that the architecture can represent, which is strongly correlated with architecture's performance.
-Expressivity relies heavily on the architecture topology in terms of depth (how many layers) and width (number of neurons in a layer).
-Typically, wider and deeper architectures represent more complex functions ~\cite{expressmeettrain,complexirtyofnn}.
-Further, parameters of the lower layers of architecture have more influence on the expressivity.
-This observation can be effectively quantified by trajectory length $\ell(\cdot)$~\cite{raghu2017expressive}, which increases exponentially with the depth of the architecture.
-Specifically, for the $l$-th layer, $\ell(z^l(t)) = \int_t || \frac{dz^l(t)}{dt} ||$, where $z^l(t)$ is the trajectory of the $l$-th layer and $t$ is a scalar to parameterize it.
-For simplicity, we denote $z^l(t)$ as $z^l$.
-We provide more discussions of trainability and expressivity in Appendix~\ref{app:arch_char}.
-Analysis and comparisons of existing \tfmem[s] are in Appendix~\ref{app:tfmem_compare_table}.
+\textbf{Expressivity} characterizes the hypothesis space that an architecture can realize, specifically, the complexity of the input-to-output mappings it is capable of approximating~\cite{expressmeettrain}.
+For tabular DNNs structured as sequences of stacked nonlinear transformations, expressivity is fundamentally governed by architectural depth and width~\cite{complexirtyofnn}.
+Increased depth facilitates the hierarchical composition of successive nonlinearities, while greater width expands the latent dimensionality at each transformation step.
+Consequently, architectures with a larger number of layers $L$ and expanded hidden dimensions within the candidate set $\mathcal{H}$ can represent more complex nonlinear functions~\cite{expressmeettrain,complexirtyofnn}.
+Formally, we define the expressivity as:

+where $L$ denotes the network depth, $\mathcal{H}$ represents the set of hidden layer sizes, and $\Psi$ models the inter-layer interactions, capturing how the sequence of transformations collectively defines the DNN's representation.